2015-2016 Massachusetts Legislative Session

 This bill would prohibit any person who houses, possesses or travels with elephants utilized in traveling shows from using any implement that would result in physical harm or from keeping the elephants constantly restrained by chain or similar device.
 For example, the bullhook (or ankus) which is a club made of wood, metal, or other substantial material, with a sharp steel hook and metal poker at one end is commonly used to train an elephant.

-H. 712: An Act Enhancing the Management of Problem Wildlife
+SD 1042: An Act to Enhance the Management of Problem Wildlife

 |Bills we oppose:|